 Scope of practice and clinical competence

-Specialists may feel they must refuse a new patient when they've restricted their practice and/or the patient requires care outside the individual specialist’s clinical competence or scope of practice.
+Specialists may feel they must refuse a new patient when they have restricted their practice or the patient requires care outside their clinical competence or scope of practice.

-Recognizing that some refusals can be seen as discrimination, some Colleges expect specialists to "clearly and respectfully communicate the reasons to the individual making the request, thereby dispelling possible perceptions of discrimination."5 The refusal and the rationale should also be documented in specialists' files.
+Recognizing that some refusals can be seen as discrimination, some Colleges expect specialists to clearly and respectfully communicate the reasons for the refusal, thereby dispelling possible perceptions of discrimination.
+The refusal and the rationale should be documented by the specialist.

 While a defined scope of practice is an acceptable reason for refusing a referral, it is not acceptable to use it as a means to discriminate.